Skip to main content

 A fledgling baby duck or goose with any of the following signs is injured and needs medical attention:

-• There are obvious wounds or blood on its body
+• There are obvious wounds or blood on their body

-• It has had contact with a cat – even with no obvious injuries, this is a medical emergency for baby birds
+• They have had contact with a cat – even with no obvious injuries, this is a medical emergency for baby birds

-• The bird is lying on its side and cannot right itself
+• The bird is lying on their side and cannot right themself

-• It is covered in bugs or insects
+• The baby is covered in bugs or insects

-• It is fluffy, looks “sleepy”, and doesn’t perk up or try to get away when you approach it.
+• The baby looks fluffy, “sleepy”, and doesn’t perk up or try to get away when you approach them.

 To keep the baby bird(s) safe while you figure out how to help them, put them in a cardboard box big enough for them to move around with a soft towel or t-shirt.
-Even on a warm day babies can get cold, so give them a heat source:
+Even when indoors, or on a warm day babies can get cold or even hypothermic, so give them a heat source:

 • a clean sock filled with dry, uncooked rice, and microwaved for one minute

-• a plastic bottle from the recycling bin filled with hot tap water and wrapped in a face cloth or tea towel
+• a plastic bottle or jar with a tight-fitting lid from the recycling bin filled with hot tap water and wrapped in a tea towel or face cloth (secured to the box so that it does not squish the baby)

 Do not give them any food or water – right now keeping them warm in a dark and quiet place is more important.
 Contact a wildlife rehabilitator right away.